jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 after working through the C CAGED shapes, you might want to digest it for awhile rather than trying to grind through scores of CAGED shapes and fingerings in one sitting.
-Then skim ahead to the next chapter on major harmony.
+So skim ahead to the next chapter on major harmony.
 Later on,
 if you find you need to learn a couple more chord shapes to play in one of the major key positions, refer back to the CAGED chapter to learn those specific shapes.